The composition of the Board can be found here:

 An experienced Group Executive team, comprising specialists in finance, banking, risk, legal and IT matters, assist the CEO in carrying out his responsibilities.

 Noël Harwerth was appointed is the Senior Independent Director (‘SID’).
 The SID’s role is to act as a sounding board for the Chairman and to support him in the delivery of his objectives.
 This includes ensuring that the views of all other Directors are communicated to, and given due consideration by, the Chairman.
 In addition, the SID is responsible for leading the annual appraisal of the Chairman’s performance.

 The SID is also available to shareholders should they wish to discuss concerns about the Company other than through the Chairman and CEO.

-The Company Secretary, Jason Elphick, plays a key role within the Company, advising on good governance and assisting the Board to discharge its responsibilities, acting with integrity and independence to protect the interests of the Company, its shareholders and employees.
+The Company Secretary, Jason Elphick, plays a key role within the Company, advising on good governance and assisting the Board to discharge its responsibilities, acting with integrity and independence to protect the interests of the Company, its shareholders and employees of the Group.
 Jason advises the Company to ensure that it complies with all statutory and regulatory requirements and he works closely with the Chairman, CEO and Chairs of the Committees of the Board so that Board procedures (including setting agendas and the timely distribution of papers) are complied with, and that there is a good communication flow between the Board, its Committees, senior management and NEDs.
-Jason also provides the Directors with advice and support, including facilitating induction programmes and training in conjunction with the Chairman.
+Jason also provides the Directors with advice and support, including facilitating induction programmes and training, in conjunction with the Chairman.